springmeyer/node-cxx-example/README.md

 If you are looking to write a new production quality node module a better starting point would be https://github.com/mapbox/node-cpp-skel, because it contains more build and testing scaffolding to catch bugs you might write.

+This module is specifically geared to simplicity in the hope that it will accelerate curiosity learning and allow more focus on how to write new code that uses Napi.

 # Supports

  - OS X